 Two top-scoring ABC cards chosen in IT transformation programs (in which a focus is to change behavior by adopting frameworks such as is COBIT and ITIL) are No management commitment and Don’t do as I do, do as I say.

-The COBIT enabler also talks about Good Practices.
+The COBIT culture, ethics and behavior enabler also talks about Good Practices.
 I have described these below, with some of my observations.
 These observations for me are a clear indicator of the need for this good practice to be expanded with some additional guidance, whitepapers, and cases in the next COBIT update.

 Communication throughout the enterprise of desired behaviors and the underlying corporate values.